-In Copa Sudamericana matches, spread betting — commonly referred to as the Asian handicap or goal line — assigns a virtual advantage or deficit to one side before kickoff.
-A -1.5 spread on a favored club means they must win by two or more goals for the bet to cash, while the underdog at +1.5 can lose by a single goal and still cover.
-Unlike basketball, where spreads routinely land in double digits, football spreads in this competition typically range from -0.5 to -2.5, making each half-goal increment critically important.
+In Copa Sudamericana matches, spread betting — commonly referred to as the Asian handicap or goal handicap — involves giving one team a virtual advantage or deficit before kickoff.
+A -1.5 spread on a favorite means that team must win by two or more goals for the bet to cash, while a +1.5 on the underdog wins if that team loses by no more than one goal, draws, or wins outright.
+Unlike basketball where spreads regularly land in double digits, football spreads in South American club competitions typically range from -0.5 to -2.5, making each half-goal increment significantly impactful.

 Spreads Vig Rankings